-Cooking with garlic, eating it raw, or taking garlic supplements is a staple home remedy for common colds.
+Some research suggests that garlic may help prevent or treat the common cold.
+This might include cooking with garlic, eating it raw, or taking garlic supplements as a home remedy for the cold.

 According to the Linus Pauling Institute, garlic is one of the best selling herbal supplements in the United States.